ovinc/imgbasics/README.md

 ```python
 img_crop, cropzone = imcrop(img)
 ```
-Cropping rectangle is drawn on the image (img) by defining two corners of the rectangle by clicking (cursors help positioning).
+Cropping rectangle is drawn on the image (img) by either:
+- defining two corners of the rectangle by clicking (default).
+- using a draggable rectangle for selection and pressing "enter" (`draggable=True` option)

 The returned cropzone corresponds to `xmin, ymin, width, height`.

 *Note*: when selecting, the pixels taken into account are those which have their centers closest to the click, not their edges closest to the click.